aws-samples/aws-genomics-nextflow-workshop/README.md

 }
 ```

-Note the `LaunchTemplateId` value, you will need it later.
+Note the `LaunchTemplateName` value, you will need it later.

 ### Batch Compute Environments